Science Together

 Current projects

-This year's groups have a varied set of targets – from growing tasty ingredients to exploring the benefits of musical creativity.
+This year's groups have a varied set of targets – from community housing reports to evaluating school radio.

 Previous projects

-Highlights from successful collaborations with local groups during the previous two Science Together programmes.
+Highlights from successful collaborations with local groups during previous Science Together programmes.